DATDA/datda.github.io/it.md

 # [DATDA IT](mailto:datda.uwyo@gmail.com)

 ## What is DATDA IT?
 DATDA IT is one of the ways we fund our Cybersecurity Education!
 It consists of offereing basic IT services to anyone in need in exchange for a small, requested donation for our club.
-Donations are not manditory.
+Donations are not mandatory.

 ## What do you do?
 * Secure Drive Disposal